giovannamalhotra/job_dashboard/README.md

 <br/>
 Batch Layer:
 ==========================
-Raw data from Indeed and Dice that was ingested into Kafka is then stored to Amazon S3 (using Secor) and processed by a batch program using Spark.
+Raw data from Indeed and Dice that was ingested into Kafka is then stored in Amazon S3 (using Secor) and processed by a batch program using Spark.
 This batch program merges and deduplicates data before storing it in Elasticsearch.
 Job postings being processed in the batch program are compared to existing postings stored in the database to identify the ones that haven't being processed before.
 Once we have a final unique set of new job postings, that final is saved to Elasticsearch.

 <br/>
 Streaming Layer:
 ==========================
 Tweets collected from Twitter might contain information about companies or might be about any other topic.
-The streaming program implemented using Spark filters the tweets that contain at least one of the companies we have jobs for.
+The streaming program, implemented using Spark, filters the tweets that contain at least one of the companies we have jobs for.
 The streaming program uses a master list of companies built by the batch job.
 When job postings are processed in the batch job, the batch job identifies what companies we have jobs for and save those companies into the database.
-Then the streaming program compares each tweet content with the master listy of companies.
+Then the streaming program compares each tweet content with a master list of companies.
 If at least one company is found in the content, then the tweet is retained to be saved into the database.

 <br/>
 Web UI:
 ==========================
-The web UI for the dashboard has been built using Flask.
-Javascript and Bootstrap was used for the front end, and python
-for the backend.
+The web UI for the dashboard was built using Flask.
+Javascript and Bootstrap were used for the front end, and python for the backend.
 Users can search for jobs by job title, company and/or location.
 When users click on search, the front end makes an ajax call to retrieve job postings and Tweets from Elasticsearch that match the criteria entered by the user.
 The front end displays information about the job posting, tweets for the specific company and also a link for the user to apply to the job.